Skip to content

 Web Clusters

-This configuration allows other nodes in the web hosting cluster to take over in the event of an outage—preventing the site from going down or one service (such as email) from affecting others with its problems.
+This configuration allows multiple nodes in the web hosting cluster to take over in the event of an outage—preventing the site from going down or one service (such as email) from affecting others with its problems.

-A server designed to take over a failing server is called a cluster host.
+A one server designed to take over a failing server is called a cluster host.
 It’s ready to handle all the guest operating systems on another machine.
 There is typically more than one cluster host within an entire cluster.

 A traditional hosting service, by contrast, maintains your site from a permanent location on a single server acting as the host machine.